EB5AN Commonwealth of Pennsylvania Regional Center

 Pennsylvania State Government & EB-5 Investment Financial and Employment Statistics

 Personal consumption expenditure is the primary measure of consumer spending on goods and services and is a primary engine driving economic growth.
-Pennsylvania personal consumption expenditures grew from $0.47 trillion in 2012 to $0.49 trillion in 2014.
-From 2013 – 2014, total personal consumption expenditure grew by 2.1%.
+Pennsylvania’s personal consumption expenditure grew from $0.47 trillion in 2012 to $0.49 trillion in 2014.
+From 2013 to 2014, total personal consumption expenditure grew by 2.1%.

 In Pennsylvania, EB-5 investment has supported the direct creation of 205 jobs.
 These jobs were the result of roughly $22 million in direct investment from EB-5 projects, contributing $36.2 million to the state’s GDP.
 EB-5 investment in Pennsylvania also contributed $3.73 million to federal revenue and $1.3 million to Pennsylvania state government and local municipal revenue.

-Since 2009, Pennsylvania has seen an increased growth of privately-owned housing units both in new buildings and housing units.
-In 2014, roughly 3,600 privately-owned units were authorized by building permits.
-Most of these units are constructed in Pennsylvania’s largest cities, which include Philadelphia, Pittsburgh, Allentown, Erie, and Reading.
+Since 2009, Pennsylvania has seen increased growth of privately owned housing units, both in new buildings and housing units.
+In 2014, roughly 3,600 privately owned units were authorized by building permits.
+Most of these units are in Pennsylvania’s largest cities, which include Philadelphia, Pittsburgh, Allentown, Erie, and Reading.